NorskHelsenett/HelseID.Samples/ClientCredentials/README.md

 By using options on the command line, you can instruct the application to
   * Make use of a child organization number (underenhet) to get a claim in the access token
-  * Make use of the access token to consume the `clientinfo` endpoint on HelseID for debugging purposes.
-This will return information about the HelseID client that is used.
+  * Use the multi-tenant pattern to send an organization number (for the tenant) to HelseID

 ### A short description of the folder structure in this project
 * The main folder contains
   * The `Program` class that configures the machine-to-machine client